Ut0p4nPr0c3ssingUnit/Introduction/README.md

 I hold a BSc (Hons) in Mathematics and an MSc in Artificial Intelligence.
 My academic background gives me a strong foundation in mathematical reasoning, statistical thinking, and the principled development of machine learning systems.

-I am deeply curious about the real-world applications of AI, with particular interest in:
+I am deeply curious about the real-world applications of AI, with particular interests in:
-- Healthcare: improving diagnostics, predictive models for patient outcomes, and personalized treatment strategies.
+- Healthcare: improving diagnostics, predictive models for patient outcomes, and personalised treatment strategies.
 - Finance: risk modeling, algorithmic decision-making, and robust ML for trading and fraud detection.
 - Cybersecurity: anomaly detection, threat intelligence, and AI-driven defensive systems.
 - Physics & Quantum Technologies: exploring how AI can accelerate research and practical implementations in quantum computing and sensing.